carpentries-incubator/data-harvesting-for-agriculture/_episodes/02-WeatherData.md

 > ## Exercise 3: Subsetting
 >
-> 1. Find the total precipitation in 2015.
+> 1. Find the total precipitation in June of 2015.
 > 2. Create a subset of `by_month_year` that contain all the years *except* 2018.
 >
 > > ## Exercise 3 Solution